Maple-Lazuli/satnogs-webscraper/README.md

 ![demod272](sources/demod272.png)

-The code snippet below is contains of all the code used in this section.
+The code snippet below contains of all the code used in this section.

 ```python
 import satnogs_webscraper as sw